Device: Authentication Ecosystem (~auth-hook@1.0, ~secret@1.0, ~cookie@1.0, ~http-auth@1.0)¶

 Provides HTTP Basic authentication with PBKDF2 key derivation (1,200,000 iterations, SHA256).

-: Processes Authorization headers and derives signing keys- Flow: Returns 401 with WWW-Authenticate when credentials missing, otherwise derives key and signs
+generate: Processes Authorization headers and derives signing keys- Flow: Returns 401 with WWW-Authenticate when credentials missing, otherwise derives key and signs

 Performance